profburke/AppLister/README.md

 ## Future Development

-There will most likely be little or no future development of this project, although I will attempt to address bug reports, pull requests, etc. promptly.
+<del>There will most likely be little or no future development of this project, although</del>
+From time to time, when I need a simple project to use as a test-bed for new ideas, I may add functionality to this project.
+Also if/when an idea occurs for an interesting extension, I might add it.
+For example, it just occured (Jan '15) to me that `LSWorkspace` must (*might*) have a way to launch apps.
+And voilà, **AppLister** now has that functionality.

+In addition, I will attempt to address bug reports, pull requests, etc. promptly.
 I am particularly interested in hearing suggestions on how I can improve my Swift coding.

 The little bit of Objective-C that exists in this project is there because I couldn't figure out a Swift equivalent---particularly a work-around for `performSelector`.
-Note the existance of the `AppInfo` class is almost entirely dut to the repeated segfaults when trying to use `LSApplicationProxy` more directly.
+Note the existance of the `AppInfo` class is almost entirely due to repeated segfaults when trying to use `LSApplicationProxy` more directly.

 ## License